bmoff/code-first-design/README.md

 - Tailwind CSS
 - ESLint

-## How It Works

-1. **Draft Components** live in `components/draft/` and can only be imported in `/proto` routes
-2. **ESLint** blocks draft imports in production routes automatically
-3. **Design System** at `/proto` shows all components with live demos
-4. **Validation Scripts** ensure components can be imported and rendered
-5. **Promotion** is simply moving files and updating registries
+## AI Tool Compatibility

+Code-First-Design works with any AI coding assistant.
+The Cursor rule files (.mdc) provide automatic guidance in Cursor and other tools that support them.
+If your AI tool doesn't support rule files, you can still use the framework by manually following the patterns described in those rule files when creating or promoting components.

 ## Example Workflow

 1. Ask Cursor: "Create a draft component HeroCard with title and cta."
-2. Cursor adds `components/draft/HeroCard.tsx`, a demo page, and registry entries.
+2. Cursor adds `components/draft/HeroCard.tsx`, updates the registries, and creates a demo entry.
-3. Open `/proto`, select HeroCard under Draft Components, and iterate.
+3. Open `/proto`, select HeroCard under Draft Components, and iterate on the design.
 4. When ready: "Promote HeroCard to production."
-5. File moves out of `draft`, registries update, validation passes.
+5. File moves out of `draft/`, registries update, validation passes.
 6. ESLint prevents any remaining draft imports in production routes.

 ## Contributing

 This is an experimental project.
-We welcome feedback, issues, and pull requests!
+We're still learning how this works in production and actively incorporating feedback.
+We welcome issues, pull requests, and thoughts on how to improve the framework.

 ## License

 MIT